 Content marketing is also one of the drivers in the popularity of blogging.
 It is no longer necessary to rely on the schedules and whims of busy editors; now, we can create and brand our own online publishing channels.
-For those who have time for it, blogging is a key part of this strategy.
+For those who have time for it, blogging is a part of this strategy.

-(For the length and focus of this article, I've barely scratched the surface of online content publishing.
-Once you are in the habit of regularly posting work online, there are ways to "connect the dots" - as we say around here: to connect who you know with what you know.
+Because of the length and focus of this article, I've barely scratched the surface of online content publishing.
+Once you are in the habit of regularly posting work online, there are ways to "connect the dots": to connect who you know with what you know.
 And the possibilities of this kind of dynamic online distribution and promotion are practically endless.
-The topic of another article, perhaps.)

-Legal Marketing for lawyers, law firms, legal professionals...

-- Identify trade periodicals that influence your target market.
-Regularly pitch story ideas with the goal of getting published as often as possible. - From Ari Kaplan again: ask for an interview with a leading figure in your field, record it and post online as a podcast. ("Easier than writing an article.") - Begin an email newsletter, advertise it (and solicit subscribers) on your website and blog.
-Regularly send your audience real content. - Publish online: on blogs, on JD Supra, wherever you find a target market. - Repurpose.
+• Identify trade periodicals that influence your target market.
+Regularly pitch story ideas with the goal of getting published as often as possible.

+• From Ari Kaplan again: Ask for an interview with a leading figure in your field, record it, and post it online as a podcast.

+• Begin an e-mail newsletter and promote it (and solicit subscribers) on your website and blog.
+Regularly send your audience real content.

+• Publish online, on JD Supra or wherever a target audience might find you (blogs, etc.).

+• Repurpose.
 Don't let your work collect virtual dust on your hard drive.
-Get it online, as much as possible - let Google and the other search engines index it.
+Get it online as much as possible-let Google and the other search engines index it.